lvgl/lvgl/docs/overview/layer.rst

    lv_obj_add_flag(lv_layer_top(), LV_OBJ_FLAG_CLICKABLE);

 The ``layer_sys`` is also used for similar purposes in LVGL.
-For example, it places the mouse cursor above all layers to be sure it’s always visible.
+For example, it places the mouse cursor above all layers to be sure it's always visible.

 API